VisitingLandmarks/visitingLandmarks/README.md

 * Leaflet.js

 #### Graphic Icon
-Front Lawn House by Alfredo Hernandez from the Noun Project
+* House by Vishwas Shetty from the Noun Project